Lebanon at the 1956 Winter Olympics

 Lebanon competed at the 1956 Winter Olympics in Cortina d'Ampezzo, Italy, which was held from 26 January to 5 February 1956.
 This marked Lebanon's third appearance in a Winter Olympic Games.
 The nation sent three male skiers, competing in four events.
 Skier Ibrahim Geagea participated in his third consecutive Winter Games, with his best finish being 42nd in the men's downhill event.
 Jean Keyrouz's 43rd in the same event marked his best result in the Games.
 Georges Gereidi's best result was 86th in the men's giant slalom event.
 Although he was disqualified, Gereidi's participation in the 15 kilometre cross-country skiing race marked the first time that Lebanon competed in a discipline besides alpine skiing.

 Background

 The Lebanese Olympic Committee was founded in 1946 and officially recognised by the International Olympic Committee on 22 November 1947.
 A few months later, the nation made its debut in the 1948 Winter Olympics in St. Moritz, Switzerland.
 As such, their appearance in 1956 marked their third Winter Games appearance.
 The 1956 Games were held in Cortina d'Ampezzo, Italy, from 26 January to 5 February and hosted 821 athletes in 24 events from 32 different nations.

-Lebanon sent a total delegation of nine people: chef de mission Mansour Geagea, officials Louis Baz, Raoul Maghrabi, and Robert Nassif, and assistants Faas Chaleb and Michel Samen, along with the three skiiers: Ibrahim Geagea, Georges Gereidi, and Jean Keyrouz, who competed in four different skiing events in alpine skiing and cross-country skiing.
+Lebanon sent a total delegation of nine people: chef de mission Mansour Geagea, officials Louis Baz, Raoul Maghrabi, and Robert Nassif, and assistants Faas Chaleb and Michel Samen, along with the three skiers: Ibrahim Geagea, Georges Gereidi, and Jean Keyrouz, who competed in four different skiing events in alpine skiing and cross-country skiing.
 They were lodged at the Albergo Cortina for the duration of the Games.